 SA-HELP is a Commonwealth loan scheme that assists eligible students to pay all or part of their Student Services and Amenities Fee (SSAF).
 SA-HELP assistance becomes part of a student’s accumulated HELP debt recorded by the Australian Taxation Office.
 Students repay their accumulated HELP debt through the taxation system once their income is above the minimum threshold for compulsory repayments.
 The maximum Student Services and Amenities Fee charge for a full-time student in 2019 is $303, indexed annually.
 Part-time students are charged 75% of the full-time the fee.
 There is no loan fee for SA-HELP.

-To be eligible for an SA-HELP loan, a student must:
+To be eligible for an SA-HELP loan, you must: